Meet the Team

 Profile Photo of Brittany Gerber

-Brittany Gerber, MA – Research Associate
+Brittany Gerber, MA – Senior Research Associate

 Brittany completed her master’s degree in Sociology at the University of Calgary in 2012, where she explored discourse surrounding animal use at the Calgary Stampede through interviews and a content analysis of local media.
 Since graduating, Brittany has been involved in health research through roles with Alberta Health Services, the University of Calgary, and Medlior Health Outcomes Research Ltd.